 What does this mean?

-It means Vatican II is a very low ecumenical council of the Church.
-In fact, it may be the lowest of the low, lower than any other council in Church history, precisely because it was 100% pastoral in nature and didn’t infallibly define any doctrine, as all previous ecumenical councils did.
+It means Vatican II is a low, ecumenical council of the Church.
+In fact, it may be lower than any other council in Church history, precisely because it was 100% pastoral in nature and didn’t infallibly define any doctrine, as all previous ecumenical councils did.
 These are not my opinions.
-They are the opinions of a man who would soon become the next pope (Cardinal Ratzinger), and the pope who actually presided over the Second Vatican Council.
+They are the opinions of a man who would soon become the next pope (Cardinal Ratzinger), and the pope who actually presided over the Second Vatican Council (Paul VI).
 If you say I’m wrong, you’re saying they’re wrong.
 If you say I don’t know what I’m talking about, you’re saying the pope who presided over Vatican II didn’t know what he was talking about.
 I’m just parroting him.